 4 - If you are an EU national, your identity card or passport from an EU member country.
 If you are not an EU national, your passport from your country of origin.

-To be accredited as a photographer, cameraman, sound engineer or producer, you go to the European Commission's accreditation office with the following documents:
+To be accredited as a photographer, cameraman, sound engineer or producer, you will be asked to provide the following documents:

 The committee may also review and revoke accreditation at any time.
 For this purpose, you may be asked to provide up-to-date information and proof of income.